High-dimensional GARCH process segmentation with an application to Value-at-Risk

 \section{Introduction}

-The increased financial uncertainty during the recent economic crisis has confirmed the strong volatility linkage between asset markets.
-For example, there is now strong evidence that the economy and oil prices \citep{hamilton2003}, foreign exchange rates \citep{Baillie1991}, equity markets \citep{Baele2003} and crude oil and agricultural commodities \citep{du2011} are related -- a phenomenon commonly referred to as volatility spillover.
-Such behavior is naturally expected since the rate of information influences the volatility in asset returns and therefore, the information flow from one asset market can be incorporated into another related market \citep{ross1989}.
+The increased financial uncertainty during the recent global economic crisis has confirmed the close volatility linkage between asset markets.
+For example, there is strong evidence that the economy and oil prices \citep{hamilton2003}, foreign exchange rates \citep{Baillie1991}, equity markets \citep{Baele2003} and crude oil and agricultural commodities \citep{du2011} are related.
+These co-movements are naturally expected since the rate of information influences the volatility in asset returns and, therefore, the information flow from one asset market can be incorporated into another related market \citep{ross1989}.
 Hence, good understanding of the correlations among multiple markets is crucial for policy makers, financial institutions and investors.

-Motivated by such observations, joint modelling of financial returns as a multivariate generalised autoregressive conditional heteroscedastic (GARCH) process has attracted considerable attention in the literature, and many models have been proposed for multivariate GARCH processes including the vectorized multivariate GARCH models \citep{bollerslev1988}, the Baba-Engle-Kraft-Kroner (BEKK) model \citep{engle1995}, the constant conditional correlation (CCC) model \citep{bollerslev1990}, the dynamic conditional correlation (DCC) model \citep{engle2002}, the generalized orthogonal GARCH models \citep{van2002}, the full-factor multivariate GARCH models \citep{vrontos2003} and the conditionally uncorrelated components-based multivariate volatility processes \citep{fan2008}; for a survey of recent approaches to multivariate GARCH modelling and inference, see \cite{bauwens2006}.
+The joint modelling of financial returns as a multivariate generalised autoregressive conditional heteroscedastic (GARCH) process has attracted considerable attention in the literature.
+A partial list includes the vectorised multivariate GARCH model \citep{bollerslev1988}, Baba-Engle-Kraft-Kroner (BEKK) model \citep{engle1995}, constant conditional correlation (CCC) model \citep{bollerslev1990}, dynamic conditional correlation (DCC) model \citep{engle2002}, generalised orthogonal GARCH model \citep{van2002}, full-factor multivariate GARCH model \citep{vrontos2003} and conditionally uncorrelated components-based multivariate volatility processes \citep{fan2008}; for a survey of multivariate GARCH modelling and inference, see \cite{bauwens2006}.